brianjking/docs-1/_handbook/v3-to-v4-migration.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>In v4, all PHP and WordPress sites will be created using the latest PHP version by default.
-At the time of v4.0.0 release, PHP is (was) set to PHP 7.2 by default.
-You can also create site in PHP 5.6 if you want.</p>
+<p>In EasyEngine v4, all PHP and WordPress sites will be created using the latest PHP version by default.
+At the time of the v4.0.0 release, PHP is (was) set to PHP 7.2 by default.
+You can also create sites in EasyEngine v4 using PHP 5.6 if necessary.
+Please note that PHP 5.6 and PHP 7.0 will reach <code>EOL</code> on 31 December 2018.
+You can read more <a href="https://www.wordfence.com/blog/2018/10/php5-dangerous/">here</a> or <a href="http://php.net/supported-versions.php">here</a>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->